xtdb/xtdb/docs/phase_2.md

   introducing more of their functions and support bindings and `:in` etc.
-+ We want to add performance test suites which also compare CRUX against other stores on the same queries.
++ We want to add performance test suites which also compare CRUX against other stores on the same queries and data.
 This would preferably be running in the cloud and generate reports daily or so.
+We also want to test on larger data sets than the small ones we've used so far.

 #### Enhanced RDF and SPARQL Support